 Catherine Burke, Lead Compliance & Security Analyst at TfGM (Transport for Greater Manchester) UK: The next 10 years are going to be interesting in Cyber Security, this is because cyber threats are always constantly changing in both scale and sophistication, as technologies continue to evolve.

-To stay across best and next practice policies from Endorsed Employers for Women, subscribe to our fortnightly updates.
+To stay across best and next practice policies from Endorsed Employers for Women, subscribe to our monthly updates.

 The views expressed in this article are the views of the author, not Ernst & Young.
 This article provides general information, does not constitute advice and should not be relied on as such.
 Professional advice should be sought prior to any action being taken in reliance on any of the information.
 Liability limited by a scheme approved under Professional Standards Legislation.